Gay pirates: An explanation to the frilly shirts? - Honi Soit

 On the whole, relationships between pirates were polyamorus, even within matelotages where the union was respected like marriage.
 The island of Tortuga was the main hub for pirate activity where the population was overwhelmingly male and it was likely somewhat of a gay paradise.
 In order to dispel such activity, a French governor named Jean Le Vasseur arranged a shipment of over a thousand prostitutes to Tortuga.
 This of course did nothing to prevent the practice of matelotage; instead the men chose to simply absorb any marriages to prostitutes into their union.

 So defiant were these gay outlaws with their rich history of daring tales that their stories, as recorded by witness testimonies, should not be swept aside for the sake of a heteronormative vision of the past.
-The pirates of the golden age have become a part of a changing queer perception of archival history, and their story should be told with same audacious sentiment they lived by.
+The pirates of the golden age have become a part of a changing queer perception of archival history, and their story should be told with the same audacious sentiment they lived by.
 Hopefully, one day the newest Pirates of the Carribean movie will boldly feature these queer historical characters.